 This recipe is dairy-free, as the sour cream is served on the side and optional.
 You can also buy dairy-free sour cream, or make your own from coconut milk, cashews, lemon juice and other ingredients.

-More chicken recipes with European flavors
+More one pan chicken recipes

 Let's cook more European chicken dishes with tasty sauces!